 I’d like to emphasize a couple more things.
 First, yes, topography such as deep moats or vertical channeling can either reduce or extend flow, but smaller terrain features such as lower angled or shelf parts of the avalanche path are figured into the overall alpha.
 In other words, if you look up a slope from the bottom and shoot the alpha angle from where you are, either with an inclinometer or just by eye, do not let changes in path angle or shelves have too much influence on your decision making.
 The inclinometer doesn’t lie.
 Also, if you get a chance to observe powder slab avalanches it is amazing how quickly they stop once they start approaching the lower alpha angle region.
 You can feel it when you’re in one, it’s like someone putting on the brakes.
 Again, physics, not chance.

 Okay, over to you guys.
 Commenters, a challenge.
 Imagine you are above timberline in Colorado, and you start heading towards an obviously loaded steep slope.
-Perhaps you’re going to Friends Hut from Aschcroft, a common route with several miles of above timberline terrain that passes under avalanche paths.
+Perhaps you’re going to Friends Hut from Aschcroft, a common route with several miles of above timberline terrain that passes under avalanche paths — many of which have no vegetation clues as to here the runouts are located.
 You know it’s an avalanche slope you’re looking at because in your Avy 1 class you learned that anything this steep with snow on it is an avalanche slope.
 But can you figure know how far away from the bottom of the slope you need to stay to get to the hut without unnecessary risk?

 Shopping for inclinometer slope meter angle gauge: